Main course or side dish, baked beans are downright comforting.

 All those old school western movies may have done it, but this is not a safe reheating method.

 How To Reheat Baked Beans In The Microwave

 Place the beans in a microwave-safe container or bowl and cover.

 Like thawing, you want to reheat baked beans in intervals to avoid unevenly reheated foods.

-The best way to do this is to reheat for about a minute, check, stir, and repeat.
+The great way to do this is to reheat for about a minute, check, stir, and repeat.